MeierSimpson/cs425-p1-Meier-Simpson/README.md

 ## Experience

 Overall the project docs were very helpful with developing this project.
 It was definitely correct that Task 2 was most of the design work for this project.
 Having a good understanding as to why we split lab.h into three layers was the most important part for understanding how to proceed with the rest of the project.
+One weird thing was that the create report github action wasn't showing up.
+I didn't edit the file at all but for some reason the spacing was messed up causing it to be hidden in the actions tab.
+I updated the spacing on line 3 and now it works.